 Not only does this have a negative impact on your oral health, but since the mouth serves at a gateway to the rest of the body, oral infections can have serious consequences for your systemic and overall health and wellness.
 That’s why a solid oral home care routine (regular brushing and flossing), and visits to Brewer Family Dental for your regular cleanings and exams are so important.

-Dr. Brewer, your trusted Lexington dentist, has carefully hand selected each of his team members with the goal of upholding his commitment to quality dentistry and compassionate care.
-Our hygiene team boasts an impressive resume with years of experience providing patients with thorough, yet gentle cleanings that are sure to have you leaving with a sparkling smile every time.
+Dr. Brewer, your trusted Lexington dentist, has carefully hand-selected each of his team members with the goal of upholding his commitment to quality dentistry and compassionate care.
+Our hygiene team boasts an impressive resume with many years of combined experience providing patients with thorough, yet gentle cleanings that are sure to have you leaving with a sparkling smile every time.

-While brushing and flossing at home is a great start on the path toward oral health, there are tools, skills, and expertise that we have here in our office that are simply out of reach for patients at home, that’s why it is important to schedule a regular cleaning and check-up appointment with Dr. Brewer every six months.
+While brushing and flossing at home is a great start on the path toward oral health, there are tools, skills, and expertise that we have here in our office that are simply out of reach for patients at home.
+That’s why it’s important to schedule a regular cleaning and checkup appointment with Dr. Brewer every six months.

 Fill out this form and our team willget back to you the following business day.

 Dr. Brewer is a general dentist providing orthodontic services.